Reduced symplectic homology and string topology: Introduction

 The plan of the paper is the following.
-In~\S\ref{sec:Ressential} we define Weinstein domains with $R$-essential skeleton and study their first homological properties.
+In~\S\ref{sec:Ressential} we define $R$-essential Weinstein domains and study their first homological properties.
 In~\S\ref{sec:two_flavors} we define reduced symplectic homology $\ol{S\H}_*(W)$ and also symplectic homology relative to the continuation map $S\H_*(W;\im c)$.
 In~\S\ref{sec:coproductsSHWrelimc} we define coproducts on $S\H_*(W;\im c)$ and secondary continuation maps, and explain how the latter control the ambiguity in the definition of the former.
-In~\S\ref{sec:Weinstein_strong_R_essential} we define Weinstein domains with strongly $R$-essential skeleton, which are better behaved algebraically.
+In~\S\ref{sec:Weinstein_strong_R_essential} we define strongly $R$-essential Weinstein domains, which are better behaved algebraically.
 In~\S\ref{sec:bialgebra} we prove that reduced symplectic homology is a unital infinitesimal anti-symmetric bialgebra.
 In~\S\ref{sec:splittings} we discuss splittings of the exact sequence~\eqref{eq:short_ex_seq_intro}.
 Here we use in a crucial way the cone description of Rabinowitz Floer homology from~\cite{CO-cones}, and we show in~\S\ref{sec:unital-from-ass} how the unital infinitesimal relation~\eqref{eq:Sullivan-unital} is implied by the associativity of the product on the cone.
-In~\S\ref{sec:open_strings} we discuss the Lagrangian case, and in~\S\ref{sec:examples_reduced} we discuss the examples of reduced loop homologies of odd dimensional spheres.
+In~\S\ref{sec:open_strings} we discuss the Lagrangian case.
+In~\S\ref{sec:examples_reduced} we specialize to the case of cotangent bundles and deduce our statements in string topology from their symplectic counterparts.
+We illustrate these structures on the example of reduced loop homologies of odd dimensional spheres.

 {\bf Acknowledgements}.
 The first author thanks Stanford University, Institut Mittag--Leffler, and the Institute for Advanced Study for their hospitality over the duration of this project.
 The second author was partially funded by ANR grants ENUMGEOM 18-CE40-0009, COSY 21-CE40-0002, and by a Fellowship of the University of Strasbourg Institute for Advanced Study (USIAS) within the French national programme "Investment for the future" (IdEx-Unistra).
+We thank the anonymous referees for their critical comments on the notion of $R$-essentiality.